Send the link below via email or IMCopy

 What are the Key Industries that use 3D Modelling?

 The film and television industry make extensive use out of 3D Modelling and Animation.
 More commonly referred to as CGI, this application of 3D can be used to create digital sets, enhance otherwise impossible stunts and create entire characters that practical effects could not achieve.

 Traditionally, blue-prints for buildings would be developed into 2D drawings for clients to see before greenlighting construction.
 With 3D modelling, designers can show their clients full 3D renders of the plans, enabling them to see the entire proposed construction from any angle and perspective.

 What is an API?

 An API is essentially a link between the user and a database of computer information.
-This allows a software developer to create a program that can interact with an exisitng app.
+This allows a software developer to create a program that can interact with an existing app.
 For example Twitter released an API, now Tweets can be accessed via different third party apps.

-Open GL is used for Mac, Linux, Wii, Playstation and mobile tech.
+Open GL is used for Mac, Linux, Wii, PlayStation and mobile tech.
 Direct X is used for Windows machines and the Xbox.

 Rendering is the process of compiling 3D data to be displayed in a video game or movie.

 Rasterization is the most common form of rendering for a video game - as it is the most conservative in regards to file size.
 This form of rendering consists of rendering only what the player can see, instead of the whole enviroment.

 Raytracing is a pixel by pixel form of rendering that can create 'Photoreal' renders.
 This technique is mainly used for film and television where the scene does not require real time interaction (like that of a video game).